 Figure 2 shows the three major steps of OrthoClust: construction of the multiplex network, defining the cost function of the system and assigning nodes to modules by multiple runs of simulated annealing.

-Construction of the multiplex network The inputs of OrthoClust are the genome-wide expression profiles of two or more species, and the orthology relationships between genes of the species of interest.
-OrthoClust combines individual layers of co-expression networks by connecting genes in different species via their orthology relationships.
+Construction of the multiplex network The inputs of OrthoClust are the co-association networks of two or more species, and the orthology relationships between genes of the species of interest.
+Of course, co-association networks are results of raw data, and there are various ways to arrive at the networks depending on the specific data and biological purposes.
+OrthoClust combines individual layers of co-association networks by connecting genes in different species via their orthology relationships.
 To account for the fact that many orthologous pairs are not one-to-one but many-to-many, orthologous links are weighted such that the weights are normalized by the number of orthologs of each node (see Materials and Methods).

+Defining the energy function in the multiplex network OrthoClust defines a cost function in order to detect modules in a multiplex network.
+Specifically, every node can take a discrete label σ ranging from 1 to q.
+Nodes with the same label will be assigned to the same module. q is therefore a parameter chosen to be the maximum number of modules allowed in the system.
+If the network has N nodes, there will be Nq ways (configurations) to assign nodes to modules and each configuration is characterized by a cost function H defined as

+H=-i,j∈S1Λij1δσiσj+i,j∈S2Λij2δσiσj+κi,j'∈OS1,S2wij'δσiσj'.

-Defining the energy function in the multiplex network The function H is a generalization of existing network modularity functions [26][27].
-In the standard modularity function, a network with high modularity means there is a high number of links between nodes in the same module, and low number of links between nodes in different modules. the last term regarding the orthologous links between nodes in different layers of the co- networks.
+Here, S1 and S2 are the sets of genes for the two species respectively. Λij=Aij-kikj2m, with ki=jAij and m=12iki.
+As A is a network adjacency matrix, the subtracted term is the expected number of links between nodes i and j in an ensemble of random graphs with the same degree distribution [13][14].
+Its presence in H is to reduce the contribution of links between nodes with higher degree (i.e. hubs).
+The superscripts (1 or 2) correspond to the networks of two species.
+The value of the Kronecker delta δσiσj equals one if nodes i and j have the same label and zero otherwise.
+The cost function H is a generalization of existing network modularity functions [15][16].
+In the standard modularity function, a network with high modularity means there is a high number of links between nodes in the same module, and low number of links between nodes in different modules.
+The novelty of OrthoClust is the last term regarding the orthologous links between nodes in different layers of the co-association networks.
 It sums over O(S1, S2), i.e. all the orthologous pairs between S1 and S2.
 As mentioned above, each pair of orthologs is weighted by wij to take into account of the many-to-many orthology relationships (see Materials and methods).
-Configurations in which orthologs having the same will have lower energy.
+Configurations in which orthologs having the same label will lower the cost function.
 The relative contribution between co-association edges and orthologous edges is controlled by a coupling constant κ (for determination of the constant, see below).
-In the language of statistical physics, our spin system is essentially a q-state Potts model [28], which is a generalization of the Ising model.
-The assignment of nodes to different modules is equivalent to finding the ground state of the Potts model.
+In the language of statistical physics, the entire framework can be interpreted as a spin system called a q-state Potts model [17], which is a generalization of the Ising model.
+The cost function characterizes the energy of the spin (label) system and the optimal assignment of nodes to different modules is equivalent to the ground state of the Potts model.